-I’m not a big fan of sushi… For some reason the idea of raw fish and seaweed just doesn’t seem appetizing to me.
+I’m not the biggest fan of sushi.
+For some reason the idea of raw fish and seaweed just doesn’t seem appetizing to me.
 My mom and dad on the other hand, love sushi.

 So basically, the fondant sushi making part was a bit hard for me since I only had pictures to use.
 Hopefully, I did an okay job on getting the fondant to look as accurate as real sushi.

 To make the sushi was simple enough.
 I really focused on getting the right vibrant colors that I wanted.
 For the rice, I used long white jimmies (sprinkles) which I adhered to the fondant with water.
 For the fish, I spent time getting the exact color that I was looking for.
 I used orange, pink, and yellow food coloring to get the color of fondant.
 I used my trusty fondant tools to add details to the fish.
 Also, to give the fish a little shine, I mixed some piping gel with a bit of orange food coloring and used a paint brush to brush the tops of the fish.

 At the last minute, I decided to make the ginger that is usually served with sushi.

 Other than the sushi, I also made two very tiny bowls out of white fondant.
 After I let the bowls dry, I used some wasabi colored fondant (which I achieved by using two shades of green, a bit of teal, and yellow food coloring) and shaped it into what looked like a little mound of wasabi.
 I used a bit of water to adhere it to the inside of one bowl.
 I made some soy sauce by mixing black food coloring and piping gel.
 I put it into my other bowl and if you let it sit for overnight, the piping gel will sort of firm up, but still look like a liquid.